-The Bravo Dome carbon dioxide ("CO2") field encompasses 1.2 million acres in Harding, Union and Quay Counties in the northeastern area of the State.
+The Bravo Dome CO2 field encompasses 1.2 million acres in Harding, Union and Quay Counties in the northeastern area of the State.
 It contains estimated resources of 16.3 trillion cubic feet ("tcf"), of which 7.0 tcf to 10.6 tcf are considered economically recoverable.
 Although the State has long produced limited quantities of liquid and solid CO2 for use in the food and the engineering industries, the main commercial value of CO2 deposits is derived from the use of the product in its gaseous form in enhanced oil recovery projects in the Permian Basin of Texas and New Mexico.
 Future sales ultimately will depend on the CO2 requirements of such projects and on the State's proportion of the market, which is shared with Colorado's Sheep Mountain and Little Sheep Mountain, McElmo Dome and Doe Creek Fields.
-Sales of CO2 were approximately 85.9 bcf in Fiscal Year 2019, decreasing from 87.0 bcf in Fiscal Year 2018.
-The weighted average wellhead price of CO2 sales for Fiscal Year 2019 was \$1.05 per mcf reported at the production facility, an increase of \$0.03 from \$1.02 per mcf during Fiscal Year 2018.
-Severance Taxes on CO2 are levied at the rate of 3.75% of taxable sales value.
-Weighted average deductions were 35.8% in Fiscal Year 2019.
+Sales of CO2 were approximately 73.4 bcf in Fiscal Year 2020, decreasing from 85.9 bcf in Fiscal Year 2019.
+The weighted average wellhead price of CO2 sales for Fiscal Year 2020 was \$0.93 per mcf reported at the production facility, a decrease of \$0.12 from \$1.05 per mcf during Fiscal Year 2019.
+Severance taxes on CO2 are levied at the rate of 3.75 percent of taxable sales value.
+Weighted average deductions were 42 percent in Fiscal Year 2020.